-Along with a mission called Psyche, Lucy was approved in January 2017 as part of NASA's Discovery program, which supports focused and relatively cheap planetary missions whose development costs are capped at around $450 million.
+Along with a mission called Psyche, Lucy was approved in January 2017 as part of NASA's Discovery program, which supports focused and relatively cheap planetary missions.
 A year after approval, the mission was officially given a schedule and a set of seven asteroid targets; as time has passed that number has risen to 10.

 Lucy is named for a famous female Australopithecus afarensis fossil found in Ethiopia that, as a relative of modern humans, helped illuminate the evolution of our species.
 It is hoped that the spacecraft Lucy will similarly elucidate our solar system's earliest days.